 • Alice calls Bob.

-• Bob has Call Forward Always option enabled to Carol’s number.
+• Bob enabled a Call Forward Always option to Carol’s number.

-• Carol has Call Forward Busy option enabled to Dave’s number.
+• Carol enabled a Call Forward Busy option to Dave’s number.

 • Dave finally attends the call.